-Community Garden, Use of City Property for: Use to start a community garden on property owned by the City of South Bend
+Community Garden Program Agreement: Use to start a community garden on property owned by the City of South Bend.

-Handicap/Handicapped Accessible Parking Space Sign Application: Use to place a handicap accessible parking space sign in front of your residential home
+Handicap/Handicapped Accessible Parking Space Sign Application: Use to apply for a handicap accessible parking space sign in front of your residential home.

-Sidewalk Cafe Application: For a restaurant in the City of South Bend downtown area to place an outdoor cafe on the public right-of-way
+Sidewalk Cafe Application: For businesses in the City of South Bend downtown area to place an outdoor café on the public right-of-way.

-Triple Trailer Permit: To operate a triple trailer within the City of South Bend limits
+Triple Trailer/Special Trucking Permit: To operate a triple trailer within the City of South Bend limits